-Lake Taupo - the North Island’s heart according to Māori legend - is the largest fresh water lake in Australasia.
-The lake was created in an ancient volcanic eruption, and the region is full of natural thermal springs, bubbling mud and steam vents bursting through the earth’s thin crust.
+Lake Taupo – according to Māori legend, the North Island’s heart – is the largest freshwater lake in Australasia.
+The lake was created by an ancient volcanic eruption, and the land around it is full of natural thermal springs, bubbling mud and steam vents bursting through the Earth’s thin crust.